-Risk Code & Title FACS1819 R0 Financial Environment Current Risk Matrix Risk The risk is that continued austerity will require the Council to take increasingly difficult and challenging decisions, potentially operating with increased levels of risk and having insufficient resources to invest in core assets.
+Risk Code & Title FACS1819 R01 Financial Environment Current Risk Matrix The risk is that continued austerity will require the Council to take increasingly difficult and challenging decisions, potentially operating with increased levels of risk and having insufficient resources to invest in core assets.
 Government funding has been reducing since 2010/11.
 This, together with the demographic pressures, in particular an ageing population and increasing numbers of vulnerable children, impacts on the ability of the Council to meet need within available resources.
 The 2018/19 local government settlement represents a further reduction in real terms funding.
 Planning for future years reflects further anticipated reductions in funding in 2019/20 and 2020/21.
 The single year duration, publication and approval date of the Scottish Budget makes effective short and medium term financial planning challenging.
-Further pressures on budgets stem from Manifesto commitments at a national and local level at a time of reducing resources.
+Impact Further pressures on budgets stem from Manifesto commitments at a national and local level at a time of reducing resources.
 A major external influence is the UK's progress in negotiating exit from the European Union.
-Uncertainty remains over future Consequence economic prospects.
-Funding not keeping pace with demand and cost means that there will be a reduction in some service areas potentially resulting in higher risks for service users. ntinues to be proactive in responding to the financial challenge and seeks to ensure that budget decisions are taken Robust monitor within the HSC ing of the Council's revenue and capital budgets is in place as well as regular reporting of financial performance P to Cabinet.
-Current Controls The Council has a long-term capital investment programme to 2027/28.
+Uncertainty remains over future economic prospects.
+Funding not keeping pace with demand and cost means that there will be a reduction in some service areas potentially resulting in higher risks for service users.
+Current Risk Score The Council continues to be proactive in responding to the financial challenge and seeks to ensure that budget decisions are taken in line with key priorities.
+Robust monitoring of the Council's revenue and capital budgets is in place as well as regular reporting of financial performance within the HSCP to Cabinet.
+The Council has a long-term capital investment programme to 2027/28.
 The Long Term Financial Outlook to 2026/27 was approved at Council on 4 October 2017.
-2020/21.
-This f I agree a balanced budget for 2018/19 with work underway to identify the remaining savings for 2019/20 and orward looking process supports as far as possible greater financial security and stability and provides an medium term service redesign plans to be implemented.
+The Council will agree a balanced budget for 2018/19 with work underway to identify the remaining savings for 2019/20 and 2020/21.
+This forward looking process supports as far as possible greater financial security and stability and provides an opportunity for medium term service redesign plans to be implemented.
 Linked Actions Linked Actions Co ode & Title